EngageDC/query-text-parser/README.md

 # Query Text Parser

-The Query Text Parser library performs search query text parsing
+The Query Text Parser library performs search query text parsing.

+This allows you to write a search query in free form text and parse it into a machine-readable parsing tree.

+The library is fully unit-tested.

+## Features

+* AND/OR operators
+* Grouped queries using paranthesis -- i.e. `(Denver AND Boston) OR Miami`
+* Multi-word search queries using quotes -- i.e. `"San Francisco" AND Chicago`

 ## Example usage